DecisiveAI/mdai-docs/src/install/local/lifecycle/uninstall.md

-# Uninstall the engine
+# Uninstall the nucleus
 ----
-Tired of using the MDAI Engine locally? 😭 We're sorry to see you go, but we understand.
+Tired of using the MDAI Nucleus locally? 😭 We're sorry to see you go, but we understand.

 If you have feedback for us, please let us know why!
 1. [Support team email](mailto:support@mydecisive.ai)